analytically/hadoop-ansible/README.md

 ## Performance testing

-Instructions on how to test the performance of your own cluster.
+Instructions on how to test the performance of your CDH4 cluster.

   - Login into one of the machines.
   - Change to the `hdfs` user: `sudo su - hdfs`
   - Set HADOOP_MAPRED_HOME: `export HADOOP_MAPRED_HOME=/usr/lib/hadoop-mapreduce`
   - `cd /usr/lib/hadoop-mapreduce`

-#### TeraSort
+#### TeraGen and TeraSort

   - `hadoop jar hadoop-mapreduce-examples.jar teragen -Dmapred.map.tasks=1000 10000000000 /tera/in` to run TeraGen
   - `hadoop jar hadoop-mapreduce-examples.jar terasort /tera/in /tera/out` to run TeraSort